cebert/antzer-aws-classic-game-challenge/README.md

 ### Visual Style

--  **Perspective**: Direct top-down view where players look straight down at the game world
+-  **Perspective**: Direct top-down view where players look straight down at the game world, as if looking at a flat surface from above
--  **Characters**: All characters and objects are viewed from above
+-  **Characters**: All characters and objects are viewed from above - the ant is brown/reddish with visible antennae and six legs
 -  **Movement**: The ant moves from the bottom of the screen toward the ant hill at the top
+-  **Art Assets**: All game images were generated using ChatGPT to create consistent visual elements including sprite sheets, backgrounds, and UI components

 ## Features

 -  **Grid-Based Architecture**: Clean, extensible collision system that supports future level designs